-Watch this space for information on the newest community project that will be a collaborative effort between the Sportsmen’s Association, the Peachland Lions Club and the Peachland Rotary Club.
-The project is undergoing preliminary feasibility studies at this time.
+Our newest community project is a collaborative effort between the Sportsmen’s Association, the Peachland Lions Club and the Peachland Rotary Club.
+The pier represents the largest local project ever undertaken by the three service clubs.
 The Pier will consist of a boardwalk proceeding along Heritage Park.
 The installation will allow persons who are mobility challenged to fish from the pier and it will be a general area for the public to enjoy the lakeside.

 Peachland Bat Trail